 OM-3.1.1 This section sets out the requirements related to systems risk management and controls relevant to services offered through electronic banking activities and electronic funds transfer.
-Such services are prone to technical complexity, operational and security issues.
+Such services are prone to technical complexity,

-OM-3.1.2 The Board of Directors, or a designated Board Committee and senior management must establish effective management oversight over the risks associated with activities involving e-banking and electronic funds transfer.
+The Board of Directors, or a designated Board Committee and senior management must establish effective management oversight over the risks associated with activities involving e-banking and electronic funds transfer.
 The licensee must establish policies and procedures to manage these risks which include but are not be limited to the following:

-- (a) The development and/or acquisition of the technology solutions; - (b) Testing of application program interfaces; - (c) Standards of communication and access and security of communication sessions, such as PCI-DSS compliance for cards; - (d) Authentication of the users; - (e) Processes and measures that protect customer data confidentiality consistent with Law No. 30 of 2018, Personal Data Protection Law (PDPL) issued on 12 July 2018; - (f) Tools and measures to prevent frauds and errors; and - (g) Security policy and risk management controls.
+- (a) The development and/or acquisition of the technology solutions; - (b) Testing of application program interfaces; - (c) Standards of communication and access and security of communication sessions, such as PCI-DSS compliance for cards; - (d) Authentication of the users; - (e) Processes and measures that protect customer data confidentiality consistent with Law No. 30 of 2018, Personal Data Protection Law (PDPL) issued on 12 July 2018; - (f) The use of enhanced fraud monitoring of movements in customers' accounts to guard against electronic frauds using various tools and measures, such as limits on value, volume and velocity; and - (g) Security policy and risk management controls.